CasperLabs/stests/docs/commands.md

 - `$HOME/.casperlabs-stests/ops/config/supervisord.conf`

+#### `stests-interactive`

+Runs worker processes in a single interactive session.
+Interactive mode is useful in development & smokescreen scenarios.

 #### `stests-workers` | `stests-workers-start`

-Starts stests processes in daemon mode.
+Starts stests worker processes in daemon mode.

 #### `stests-workers-reload`

-Stops stests processes, pauses for 3 seconds, and then restarts processes.  **Does not flush cache**.
+Stops stests worker processes, pauses for 3 seconds, and then restarts processes.  **Does not flush cache**.

 #### `stests-workers-restart`

-Stops stests processes, pauses for 3 seconds, flushes cache, and then restarts processes.
+Stops stests worker processes, pauses for 3 seconds, flushes cache, and then restarts processes.

 #### `stests-workers-status`

-Displays in terminal the current status of stests processes.
+Displays in terminal current status of stests processes.

 #### `stests-workers-stop`

-Stops all stests processes currently running in daemon mode.
+Stops all stests worker processes currently running in daemon mode.

-## Controlling Interactive Sessions

-Running orchestration & monitoring processes in interactive mode is useful in development & smokescreen scenarios.

-#### `stests-interactive`

-Runs both monitoring & orchestration processes in a single interactive session.

-#### `stests-interactive-monitoring`

-Runs monitoring process in a single interactive session.

-#### `stests-interactive-orchestration`

-Runs orchestration process in a single interactive session.

 ## Cache Housekeeping